 Relevance to Institute Priorities

-However, applications that address subjects of particular relevance to the Institute's scientific and health priorities may be considered for awards even if their assigned scores and percentile rankings would not qualify for funding under the current payline.
-Normally, a small portion of each year's budget is reserved for such discretionary or "select pay" awards.
-Projects to be funded on this basis are selected by the Director, NIAMS, following staff discussion.
-Over the past 15 years (fiscal years 1999—2014), between 3.3% (FY 2004) and 11.8% (FY 2014) of the competing grants that NIAMS funded were from "select pay" applications.
-See link to NIAMS funding patterns in adjacent "Related Information" box for graphs illustrating the number of R01 applications received and grants funded at each percentile.
+Applications that address subjects of particular relevance to the Institute’s scientific and health priorities may be considered for awards even if their assigned scores and percentile rankings would not qualify for funding under the current payline.
+Normally, a small portion of each year’s budget is reserved for such discretionary or “select pay” awards.
+Projects to be funded on this basis are selected by the Institute Director, following staff discussion.
+Investigators may not request or apply for “select pay” funding.
+From 1999—2014, between 3.3% (FY 2004) and 11.8% (FY 2014) of the competing grants that NIAMS funded were from “select pay” applications.
+See the NIAMS Funding Plan for more information.

 The NIAMS Long-Range Plan: Fiscal Years 2015-2019 provides a broad outline of opportunities and needs related to the understanding, diagnosis, treatment, and ultimately, prevention of diseases within the Institute's mission areas.
 Members of both the scientific and lay communities concerned with programs of the NIAMS provided extensive input as the plan was developed.